simondotm/nx-firebase/docs/nx-firebase-functions.md

 * We are only specifying that the _output_ bundle is `esm` format.
 The input source code sent to `esbuild` is Typescript code, which effectively uses ES6 module syntax anyway
 * Therefore, it is not necessary to change your workspace to use `esm` format modules to use this plugin since `esbuild` builds from Typescript _source code_, not compiled JS.

+### Using CommonJS output

+If you still use Node `require()` in your Typescript function code, the default `esm` output setting for `esbuild` may not work.
+Your options are:
-You may need to refactor your code if you use `require` in your function code, OR you can modify the function `project.json` to set esbuild `format` to `['cjs']`.
-This may limit tree-shaking optimizations however.
+1. Refactor your code to use `import` instead of `require`
+2. Modify the function `project.json` to set esbuild `format` to `['cjs']`
+3. Generate your function applications with the `--format=cjs` option

+Note that using `cjs` output may prevent tree-shaking optimizations.

+### Why ESBuild?

+While Webpack and Rollup are viable options for bundling node applications, `esbuild` is designed for node, it is fast, and it works very simply out of the box with Nx without any need for additional configuration files.

 ## Nx-Firebase Workspace Layout